ghiscoding/slickgrid-universal/README.md

 [![codecov](https://codecov.io/gh/ghiscoding/slickgrid-universal/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/slickgrid-universal)

 > [!NOTE]
-> VueJS is now supported via a new [Slickgrid-Vue](https://github.com/ghiscoding/slickgrid-universal/tree/master/frameworks/slickgrid-vue) Component.
+> 📢 VueJS is now supported via a new [Slickgrid-Vue](https://github.com/ghiscoding/slickgrid-universal/tree/master/frameworks/slickgrid-vue) Component 🚀.
 One major difference compare to the other ports is that the code is included directly in here under the [`/frameworks`](https://github.com/ghiscoding/slickgrid-universal/tree/master/frameworks/) folder, eventually all other ports will also move in here (scheduled for our next major version).

 ### Documentation
 📘 [Documentation](https://ghiscoding.gitbook.io/slickgrid-universal/) website powered by GitBook for version 4.0+ (_or use the [Wikis](https://github.com/ghiscoding/slickgrid-universal/wiki) for older versions_)